 Differences Between Flood Watches and Warnings

 Floods can happen in an instant with little or no warning to people.
 While forecasters do there best to prepare people in flood areas, that a flood may occur they are not always accurate or precise.
-However, to their credit they do have a system to place that allows people in areas with high flood risks to to know if they or there property is at risk for a flood.
+However, to their credit they do have a system to place that allows people in areas with high flood risks to know if they or their property is at risk for a flood.

 If you live in an area that is prone to flooding you owe it to yourself to become familiar with the warning systems that the National Weather Service has in place.

 The following warnings and watches apply to people in all areas across the USA:

 - Flood Watch – Flooding is a possibility over the 12 to 48 hours